 I don’t know that my ex would consider these his worst moments.
 Maybe that’s why I felt that I could write about them—because they were mine.
 They were my worst moments.
 Some of them involved him, and we were both participants.

 This book went through a legal read and everything is fact-checked, everything is true, but of course that doesn’t affect emotions.
 Together we created these children, and this marriage which had beautiful moments, but also terrible moments.
 I hope that in the book I take ownership for my parts.
 And I hope my ex as an artist understands that this is just like painting my version of our story.
 I worked through this conflict in therapy, and my therapist said, “Well, what if he painted you as this harpy shrew on the canvas?”
 He can paint anything he wants right now, and put it on a wall and exhibit it.
 That’s his right as an artist.

 I think the ethics of what I owe him are outweighed by the ethics of what I owe other people going through a similar situation, who might gain strength from seeing that they’re not alone as I believed I was, that they should not be ashamed as I was, that they might have agency a little bit sooner than I did.

 Published May 9th, 2023

-Jenny Bartoy is a French-American writer and freelance developmental editor based in the Pacific Northwest.
-Her work has appeared or is forthcoming in Room, Permafrost Magazine, Literary Mama, and the anthologies Sharp Notions: Essays from the Stitching Life and Labor of Love: A Literary Mama Anthology, among other publications.
-She is the Managing Editor for Literary Mama and the editor of Broken Free: Essays About Cutting Ties, an anthology about familial estrangement seeking representation.
+Jenny Bartoy is a French-American writer and developmental editor based in the Pacific Northwest.
+She is the editor of Broken Free: Writers on Estrangement, a collection in development.
+Her work has appeared or is forthcoming in The Boston Globe, The Rumpus, CrimeReads, Hippocampus Magazine, Room, Mutha Magazine, and the anthology Sharp Notions: Essays from the Stitching Life (Arsenal Pulp Press, 2023), among other publications.
+She is the former managing editor of Literary Mama and Quiltfolk magazine.